jiangkuanli/jiangkuanli.github.io/_pages/about.md

 # 👋 About Me
 &emsp;&emsp;I am **Jiangkuan Li**, a first-year master's student in Software Engineering at the **University of Electronic Science and Technology of China (UESTC)**, where I was admitted through recommendation without an entrance exam.
 I received my Bachelor of Engineering degree in Artificial Intelligence from **Yangzhou University** in June 2025.

-&emsp;&emsp;My research interests focus on **🔄 transfer learning, 🖼️cross-modal retrieval ，🕵️‍♂️person re-identification** **and** 🤖 **Multimodal Large Models**.
+&emsp;&emsp;My research interests focus on **🔄 Transfer Learning, 🖼️Cross-Modal Retrieval , 🕵️‍♂️Person Re-Identification** **and** 🤖 **Multimodal Large Models**.
 If you are interested in my work, feel free to contact me via [email](mailto:jiangkuanli@163.com), connect with me on [GitHub](https://github.com/Re-ljk) or visit my [personal blog](https://www.leejk-magic.top/) for research updates and project insights.
 I am always open to collaborations and academic exchanges.

 # 🧠 Research Interests